rick-mallery/test/single_from_multiple.md

   from <top>_<sub-folders>_<first data set name> [inner | left | right | full outer] join <top>_<sub-folders>_<second data set name> on tbla."<tbla column to match>" = tblb."<tblb column to match>"
   ```
   - None of the column names need to match across the data sets.
 The match is specified by: `on <tbla col> = <tblb col>`
-  - Inner, left, and right joins use this syntax, while full outside joins require the following additional code, such as: `order by <column to order>`
+  - Inner, left, and right joins use this syntax, while full outside joins require additional code, such as: `order by <column to order>`
 ## Examples

 - For a union, assume you have already imported a file called *train_data.csv* into a data set called train\_data, and another file called *test_data.csv* into a data set called test\_data.
 These data sets are in your top-level folder called *top*.
-You want to combine these data sets into a data set called *train_test_combined*.
+You want to combine these data sets into a data set called train\_test\_combined.

   ```
   select * from top_train_data